According to the DHHS,

 People taking ISENTRESS may still develop infections or other conditions associated with HIV infections.

-The most common side effects of ISENTRESS include: headache, trouble sleeping, nausea, and tiredness.
-Less common side effects include: weakness, stomach pain, dizziness, depression, and suicidal thoughts and actions.
+The most common side effects of ISENTRESS include: dizziness, headache, nausea, tiredness and trouble sleeping.
+Less common side effects include: allergic reaction, depression, hepatitis, genital herpes, herpes zoster including shingles, kidney failure, kidney stones, stomach pain, suicidal thoughts and actions, vomiting and weakness.

 Tell your doctor right away if you get unexplained muscle pain, tenderness, or weakness while taking ISENTRESS.
 This may be a sign of a rare but serious muscle problem that can lead to kidney problems.